trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/DataFactoryForPackageInstalls.md

 ---
 # DataFactoryForPackageInstalls class

-Class generates data for installation cases where we cannot create example data via a sfdx cli call
+Class generates data for installation cases where we cannot create example data via a Salesforce CLI call

 ---
 ## Methods